Generalized affine Springer theory and Hilbert schemes on planar curves: Torus Links and the Spherical RCA

-Noting that $X$ changes $q$-degree by 1, we can determine the dimension of $M$ by multiplying the above by $1-q$, counting the $\C[X]$ factor, and setting $q = 1$.
-One finds where ${\overline \cJ_{n,k}}$ is the compactified Jacobian of the curve $\hC_{n,k}$. \end{proof}
+Noting that $X$ changes $q$-degree by 1, we can determine the dimension of $M$ by multiplying the above by $1-q$, the reciprocal of the graded dimension of $\C[X]$, and setting $q = 1$.
+One finds where ${\overline \cJ_{n,k}}$ is the compactified Jacobian of the curve $\hC_{n,k}$.
+Indeed, this is the dimension of $L_{k/n}$ \cite{GORS}. \end{proof}

-\begin{remark} It is worth noting that $\tilde{\cA}^\hbar$ is bi-filtered by the degree in $\Gr_G$, called ``monopole number" in the physics literature, and by the action induced by scaling $\C[\ft,\hbar]^W$ with weight 2, called ``R-charge" in the physics literature.
+\begin{remark} It is worth noting that $\tilde{\cA}^\hbar$ is bigraded by the degree in $\Gr_G$, called ``monopole number" in the physics literature, and by the action induced by scaling $\C[\ft,\hbar]^W$ with weight 2, called ``R-charge" in the physics literature.
 In particular, we assign the degree $(\pm r, r+2\deg f)$ to $[\cR_{\leq\pm\lambda_r}][f]$.
-The spherical rational Cherednik algebra for $\fg\fl_n$ is also bi-filtered by total polynomial degree and by difference in degree of $x$'s and $y$'s.
-That the respective filtrations agree follows from \cite{KN}. \end{remark}
+The spherical rational Cherednik algebra of $\fg\fl_n$ is also bigraded by the difference in degree of $x$'s and $y$'s and the total polynomial degree.
+That the respective filtrations agree follows from \cite{KN}.
+Note that after specializing $\hbar$ the latter of these gradings becomes merely a filtration. \end{remark}